GamerTilen/CreateMinecraftServer/README.md

 1. Go to the Minecraft Server Downloads page and download `minecraft_server.1.20.2.jar`.
 2. Once the download finishes, copy `minecraft_server.1.20.2.jar` into a new folder on your desktop and call this folder "Minecraft Server" (you can name the folder however you want we just used "Minecraft Server" as an example).

+> [!NOTE]
-*Please note: File `minecraft_server.1.20.2.jar` can also be named `server.jar`.
+> File `minecraft_server.1.20.2.jar` can also be named `server.jar`.
 If this happend just reneme it or you can leave if like that.
+But somethink in the following steps must be changes if you leave it like that.[^1]

+> [!NOTE]
-But somethink in the following steps must be changes.
-Minecraft will over time be update so the file name can be changed.
-I will try to update it when it changes.*
+> Minecraft will over time be update so the file name can be changed.
+I will try to update it when it changes.

 #### 3. Create a Batch File to Run the Server